99-devops/99devops_web/content/posts/base56.md

 Now, take time and look at all those letters above and see which letter are confusing.

-I think you are know aware of what the problem is with this implementation.
+I think you are now aware of what the problem is with this implementation.

 There are some confusing characters like '1' and 'l', '0' and 'o'

 So, lets remove those characters.